Lex-2008/Lex-2008.github.io/en/when-not-to-use-alpine.md

-I was loading main SquirrelMail addressbook page (`…/src/addressbook.php`) which was fething all contacts from CardDav address book, reloading that page 11 times and recording maximum, minimum, and median values.
+I was loading main SquirrelMail addressbook page (`…/src/addressbook.php`) which was fetching all contacts from CardDav address book, reloading that page 11 times and recording maximum, minimum, and median values.

 Results